nimicent/watson-beat/initial_setup.md

 requests

 ### MAC OS
-How to Install python on osx:
+How to Install Python on Mac:
 http://docs.python-guide.org/en/latest/starting/install/osx/

-a) Install homebrew
+### Install homebrew

+Directions were found [here](http://sourabhbajaj.com/mac-setup/Homebrew/README.html), as listed below

-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+1. ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+2. One thing we need to do is tell the system to use programs installed by Hombrew (in /usr/local/bin) rather than the OS default if it exists.
+We do this by adding /usr/local/bin to your $PATH environment variable:

 Add the following line to the bottom of the  ~/.profile file